jtang073/RShell/README.md

 8)	Test all classes together (same as 6 but with comments)

 # Reflection
-The creation of RShell as more difficult than anticipated.
+The creation of RShell was more difficult than anticipated.
 Since we did not want to depend on outside sources for the coding of a shell, some functions were either overcomplicated or oversimplified.
 The oversimplified functions typically did not work as expected, while the complicated code was difficult to test.
 Despite attempting to develop using agile principles, it helped little accentuate or coding skill.
 Therefore, it was our lack of effectiveness in coding which dragged our progress and delayed the final submission of the product.
-We spent approximately 25 hours on the creation of this assignment.
+We spent approximately 40 hours on the creation of this assignment.
+We had to redo our parser for the main RShell since the old one did not support the precedence functionality.
+Although we ran into some hiccups, the newly improved RShell also addresses the other issues we had last.